MicrosoftDocs/power-pages-docs/power-pages-docs/admin/capacity-management.md

 Figure - Capacity consumption history popup

 If the environment is nearing or over its assigned capacity, icon is shown and status field is indicating that fact.
-By hovering over the icon user can see the consumption history from the past 3 months and can use that information when determining the amount of additional capacity required.
+Hover over the icon to see the consumption history from the past three months and can use that information when determining the amount of more capacity required.

 ## Legacy capacity and license management